NVIDIA/cloud-native-stack/playbooks/Ubuntu_Server_v3.0.md

-<h1> EGX DIY Node Stack Ubuntu Server (x86-64) v3.0 </h1>
+<h1> EGX Stack Ubuntu Server (x86-64) v3.0 </h1>

-This page describes the steps required to use Ansible to install the EGX DIY Node Stack.
+This page describes the steps required to use Ansible to install the EGX Stack.

-The final EGX DIY Node Stack will include:
+The final EGX Stack will include:

 - Ubuntu 20.04.1 LTS
 - Docker CE 19.03.12